tomgrek/hackathon-skeleton/README.md

 npm run test // all tests should pass npm run start_dev // wait while Webpack builds your project
 // visit http://localhost:3000 in your browser
+// to test as if in production mode, run: NODE_ENV=production PORT=3000 npm run start
 ```

 Note that in development (on your local machine), the app will be almost 3MB (if you check it in Chrome DevTools).
 This